 Field measurements from retrofitted buildings illustrate that this measure can significantly reduce fan flow rate, which in turn results in significant energy savings.
 The AEA shared a case study for this report of a nine-story multifamily building for which it had conducted a retrofit project to seal its central exhaust shafts and install constant air regulator (CAR) dampers.
 The leakage reduction ranged from 7 percent to 94 percent, with an average reduction of 76 percent.
 Because of the reduced leakage, AEA was able to reduce the central fan flow rates for these shafts by an order of magnitude for some duct systems, as shown in the figure below, which shows central fan flow rates (in cfm) pre- and post- retrofit.
-In addition, prior to the retrofit, the upper floors were overventilated, and the middle and lower floors were under-ventilated, with almost no exhaust flow recorded on the lower floors.
+In addition, prior to the retrofit, the upper floors were overventilated, and the middle and lower floors.
 Consequently, the project delivered both energy savings and IAQ benefits in Figure 23.

-18 CAR dampers are modulating orifices that automatically adjust airflows in duct systems to maintain constant levels.
+&lt;sup>18 CAR dampers are modulating orifices that automatically adjust airflows in duct systems to maintain constant levels.
 Projects can use CAR dampers as one means of balancing airflow between units in a central ventilation shaft.